stef359/technical-assessment/README.md

 However, you are welcome to attempt more then 4 tasks if you would like.

+What we mean by attempt is that you try to complete the tasks talked about in each README.
+We aren't looking for completeness or even if your code works 100% the way the requirements in the tasks specify, we are looking for your coding style and thought process so make sure you are filling out the [devlog](devlog/README.md) folder with your updates as you are coding this assessment.
+See the markdown file in the devlog folder for more information on what we would like to see in this file.

+**Out of all the tasks we ask you to do we require you to at least keep this [devlog folder](devlog/README.md) up to date as it will help us the most when reviewing your assessment.**

 ## Installation Requirements

 Below is what you'll need to install on your computer to get started with this application: